 2. Blot

-Grab your best sponge and begin to blot up the color of the stain gently.
-Don’t press too hard as you might push the red wine further into the fibers.
+Grab your best sponge and gently blot up the color of the stain.
+Don’t press too hard, as you might push the red wine further into the fibers.
 Dampen the sponge in cold water before applying for the best results.

 3. Apply Baking Soda